Home Venue Program Call for Papers Important Dates Committees

 Workshop Overview

-The workshop will be held in conjunction with SC 23: The International Conference for High Performance Computing, Networking, Storage and Analysis located in Denver, Colorado on November 12 - 17.
-The purpose of this workshop is to bring together computer scientists and domain scientists from academia, government, and industry to share recent advances in the use of AI/ML to various scientific applications, introduce new scientific application problems to the broader community, and stimulate tools and infrastructures to support the application of AI/ML in scientific applications.
+The workshop will be held in conjunction with SC 24: The International Conference for High Performance Computing, Networking, Storage and Analysis located in Atlanta, GA on November 17 - 22.
+The AI4S workshop will be held on Monday, November 18, 9 AM-5.30 PM EST. The purpose of this workshop is to bring together computer scientists and domain scientists from academia, government, and industry to share recent advances in the use of AI/ML to various scientific applications, introduce new scientific application problems to the broader community, and stimulate tools and infrastructures to support the application of AI/ML in scientific applications.

 Workshop Program

-AI4S 2023 will be held on Monday, November 13.
+AI4S 2024 will be held on Monday, November 18.
 The schedule is provided below.
-All times are in MST (the timezone of Denver, CO, USA).
+All times are in EST.

 Session chair: Gokcen Kestor